AlbertZhaoCA/AlbertZhaoCA/README.md

 - **Preferred and Used Programming Languages:** Python (with PyTorch and FastAPI), TypeScript
 - **Known Languages:** Java SE (without any framework)

-### 🚀 Current Projects and Research
-**Memory-Enhanced Agent System**
-Building an AI agent system with memory capabilities, leveraging a modern tech stack including FastAPI, Next.js, Supabase, and Coolify for deployment and orchestration.
-The application layer is almost finised, the work on the memory system will begin soon.

-**Research on Trustworthy AI**
-Currently working on an LLM Jailbreak Defender project.

 ### 🌐 Deployment
 Experience deploying applications using Vercel, and VPS with Coolify.
 Building infrastructure with ForwardEmail and Cloudflare.